"Oakland in the '60s, the Revolution, and the every day Struggles of people with Color. Def an experience I'll never forget! Go see it!"

 What happens when the revolution on the streets walks through your front door?

 Oakland, 1967.
-In Miss Trish's bar, Marvin Gaye, The Supremes and The Chambers Brothers play while local 20-somethings work, study, fight, fall in love and dream of a different world.
+In Miss Trish's bar, local 20-somethings work, study, fight, fall in love and dream of a different world.
 On the streets, the Black Panther Party is organizing armed patrols against police brutality.
 John Frey, an on-duty officer, will soon be shot and killed.
 Huey Newton, the co-founder of the Black Panthers, will be charged and stand trial for his murder.

-Tori Sampson's electric new drama brings the African American community of 1960s Oakland richly to life, offering a provocative look at the events that made Newton an American household name.
+Tori Sampson's electric new drama brings the African American community of 1960s Oakland richly to life, offering a provocative look at the events that made Huey P. Newton an American household name.

-Ubuntu Theater Project is thrilled to invite audiences to be part of this unique workshop presentation, where each performance will be paired with a free event that explores elements of the play from additional perspectives.
+Selected performances of This Land Was Made will be paired with a free event that explores elements of the play from additional perspectives.